At the six week mark of your pregnancy? Here's your go-to guide on symptoms, pictures, scans and what to expect.

 You might be feeling the full effects of those early pregnancy symptoms (hello, morning sickness!), but the good news is, the folds of tissue are developing that will soon become your baby’s face.
-At the moment, there’s tiny openings that will turn into a mouth and nostrils in a few weeks.
+At the moment, there are tiny openings that will turn into a mouth and nostrils in a few weeks.
 There are also dark patches that will eventually turn into eyes, and small folds on the side of your baby’s head that will turn into ears.

 At the moment, there’s tiny openings that will turn into a mouth and nostrils in a few weeks.

 Currently, your baby’s ‘limbs’ are just buds, but they will soon develop into arms and legs, with tiny fingers and toes.
 The spinal cord is also developing rapidly, but at the moment, it still resembles a tail.
 Your baby’s heart will also start to beat around 110 times a minute and can actually be seen on an ultrasound from this week.

 3) Your uterus expandsYour uterus is getting bigger (no surprise there), but did you know that your womb will actually increase up to 1000 times its normal size during your pregnancy, so this is still very early days.